Ali Kosh: Ali Kosh phase

 This phase is dated around 7250-7000 BC.
 With larger houses, the deceased are buried under the house floors, sometimes with various burial gifts.
 The skull deformation using bandages during childhood is introduced, possibly as a sign of the different status of the bearers.
 The economy shows a more intense agricultural base supported by fishing and shell-fishing as a complement to the diet.

 Mohammed Jaffar phase

 This phase is dated 7000-6500 BC.
 The houses are made of stone and a necropolis is established in the nearby area.
 The tools are made of flint, with some obsidian use.
 Polished stone containers, hand mills, mortars, and baskets (sometimes lined with pitch) are in use.
-Ceramics appeared at the site during this period around 7000 B.C; decorated vases, and human and animal figurines are produced.
+Ceramics appeared at the site during this period around 7000 BC; decorated vases, and human and animal figurines are produced.
 Some materials are imported from other areas, such as copper, and turquoise.
 There are also other links with the contemporary cultures of the Middle East.
 During the summer, the herds are moved to the grazing areas in the highland areas.

 The settlement was no longer occupied after this time.